 Karl Bohm With Maurizio Pollini And The N.Y.
 Phil.
 Play Music Of Beethoven, Mozart And Brahms – 1978 – Past Daily Mid-Week Concert

-Historic concerts this week with legends Karl Bohm, guest Conducting the New York Philharmonic and Maurizio Pollini, piano, in music of Beethoven, Mozart and Brahms during the 1978 special Pension Fund concert and the first broadcast of the 1978-1979 season of the New York Philharmonic.
+Historic concerts again this week with legends Karl Bohm, guest Conducting the New York Philharmonic and Maurizio Pollini, piano, in music of Beethoven, Mozart and Brahms during the 1978 special Pension Fund concert and the first broadcast of the 1978-1979 season of the New York Philharmonic.

 Beginning with the Leonore Overture #3 of Beethoven.
 Followed by a performance of Mozart’s Piano Concerto #23, with Maurizio Pollini as soloist.
 After the intermission, the concert concludes with a performance of Brahms Symphony Number 2.